Countly/countly-docs-site/docs/api/plugins/o-email_test.md

 - Uses authenticated member email as recipient.
 - Builds subject/body from localization file when available for the member language.
 - Sends mail through configured server mail transport.
+- Returns `503 Failed` when the mail module cannot deliver through the configured transport.

 ## Database Collections